Rolling Forecasts: A Guide vs. Traditional Budgeting

 Even though the pandemic revealed the glaring weaknesses of annual planning, it’s important not to think about adopting a rolling forecast process as an either/or situation.
 Rolling forecasts and annual plans are better together because they provide a perfect balance between short-term flexibility and long-term goal setting.

 A rolling forecast gives finance teams the kind of real-time insight necessary to provide actionable, strategic insights that guide the business forward.
-And continuous accountability to initial assumptions in the annual plan helps build trust with business stakeholders and investors during board meetings.
+And continuous accountability to initial assumptions in the annual plan helps build trust with business stakeholders and connect with investors during board meetings (see our guide on how to prepare your board deck for more info).

 How to Create a Rolling Forecast (Without Excel)